kingces95/kingjs/rx/queue/README.md

 Returns a new `IObservable` that emits mapped values.
 ### Remarks
  - `error` and `complete` events are delivered after all `next` events have been drained.
+ - Selection tasks are serialized.
+ - One pending selection task is queued.
+ - The pending selection task is replaced by more recent observations.

 ## Install
 With [npm](https://npmjs.org/) installed, run